 - Subinternship in Cardiac Surgery 427

 - Surgical Intensive Care Unit 394

 - Urology 415, 453

-Are courses or clerkships taken at another institution.
+Are courses or electives taken at another institution.
 Certain clinical electives are offered at distant sites with which Brown has established formal association agreements.
-Alpert medical students are limited to 10 weeks of Away Electives.
-These electives are counted as Brown electives and may be used to fulfill the 12-week minimum requirement for Brown electives.
-If there is any question whether an elective counts toward the Brown elective requirement, the student should ask the clerkship coordinator.
+Alpert medical students are limited to 10 weeks of Away Electives without special permission from the Director of Medical Student Affairs.
+These electives are counted as Brown electives and may be used to fulfill the 30-week minimum requirement for Brown electives.
+If there is any question whether an elective counts toward the Brown elective requirement, the student should ask the clinical coordinator.

 > View the Association of American Universities' List of Away Electives in the U.S. and Canada

 Students are encouraged to design/take electives that are imaginative and creative and based on advanced scholarship.
 These include independent study, research, the Eighth Semester Program, foreign study, NIH electives or other university courses outside of the medical curriculum.

 - Once scheduling is complete for core clerkship assignments, students may only change or swap a required core clerkship if the change results in each clerkship being filled as originally scheduled.
 Changes or swaps must be done no later than one month before the start date of the clerkship.

 - Students may change elective schedules but no later than two weeks prior to the start of the elective except in the case of restricted electives.

 - All required core clerkships, with the exception of Community Health, must be completed by the end of Quarter 4b (4/25/14) of Year III.